MohitPatel2170/Weird-Monster-creation/README.md

 The Input object tracks keyboard and mouse state, storing information like key presses and mouse button states.
 Event listeners update this object, which is used within movement updates for interaction.

+This Monster sizes changes whenever the page is reloaded again.

 # Monster Animation

 Check out the monster animation live [here](https://somyashri7.github.io/Weird-Monster/).